eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 - impl
 - utest

-#### AgentManager shall send the workload states of the workload it manages to the server
+#### AgentManager sends the workload states of the workload it manages to the server
 `swdd~agent-sends-workload-states-of-its-workloads-to-server~1`

 Status: approved

 When the AgentManager receives the workload states of the workload it manages, then the AgentManager shall send the workload states to the Ankaios server.

-Comment: Empty workload states are not sent.
+Comment: Empty workload states are omitted.

 Rationale: The Ankaios server stores the workload states of the workloads managed by the Ankaios agent.